Is your car allowance taxable? It depends on whether it's an IRS-accountable plan or a non-accountable plan.

 Money intended to reimburse business expenses is significantly reduced by tax withholding – often by 30-40%.

 If a vehicle allowance cannot fully cover car expenses, an employee may drive less or look for work elsewhere, increasing attrition.
 And if the employer fails to properly withhold taxes, an IRS audit could be painful.

 Can I deduct business mileage for my car allowance?

 Prior to 2018, the IRS allowed employees who received car allowances to deduct business mileage as an unreimbursed business expense.
 However, for tax years 2018-2025, you cannot claim mileage on your tax return to offset a taxable car allowance.
-The Tax Cuts and Jobs Act eliminated all miscellaneous itemized deductions for those eight years.
+The Tax Cuts and Jobs Act eliminated miscellaneous itemized deductions for those eight years.

 This change, followed by rapid inflation in vehicle costs, has put pressure on employers to increase benefits or switch to an IRS-accountable plan.
-Because a number of states (California and Illinois, among others) have labor codes that require full reimbursement of business expenses, you could face legal ramifications if you do not fully cover employees' vehicle costs.
+Because eight states have labor codes that require full reimbursement of business expenses, employers can face legal ramifications if they do not cover employees' vehicle costs.

 What makes a car reimbursement non-taxable?